rust-stuco/lectures/week4/collections_generics.md

 # Performance of Generics

-* The good news is that there is _zero_ overhead to using generics!
+* The good news is that there is _zero_ runtime overhead to using generics!
     * The work is done at compile-time instead of runtime
 * Rust accomplishes this with _monomorphization_